Renewable energy in Denmark: Sources

-Wind power
+Wind

 Electricity generated by wind power in Denmark rose from 7.2 TWh in 2007 to 13.1 GwH in 2014.
 Offshore wind power has been growing in importance, rising from 19.1% of total wind production in 2007 to 34.5% of production by 2014.
 Denmark was the world's leading windpower country in 2014 by percentage of demand coverage at 39% of Danish electricity consumption.

 Ambitious plans for future development include increasing production from the 13.1 TWh produced in 2014 to 23.3 TWh by 2024, which would raise demand coverage from 39% to 61% over the period.
 Offshore and nearshore windpower is expected to grow quicker than land based wind power to reach almost parity with land based production by 2024 (49%).

 Denmark often produces more electricity from windpower than the entire country requires and will export it for sale or for storage in hydroelectric dams in Norway and Sweden.
 Occasionally electricity prices turn negative for producers when there is a glut of electricity production and lack of demand abroad as well.
 One result of this has been the growth of electric boilers being installed in district heating plants.
 When there is an excess of electricity the plants can use cheap electricity to heat the hot water instead of finite bio or fossil fuels.
 As wind production rises the problem of too much electricity being generated will also give rise to new challenges and solutions.
 Electric heating and cooling can also be used in the form of more efficient heat pumps to mop up excess electricity supply.
 The electricity sector will in effect expand into the heating and cooling sector to displace current energy sources.

+By 2022, Denmark had achieved an installed offshore wind energy capacity of 2.3 GW and plans to raise this to a minimum of 9 GW, with a possibility of reaching up to 14 GW by 2030.
+A 2023 IEA report identifies Denmark as the global leader in installing offshore wind parks and energy islands.